taishi-i/awesome-ChatGPT-repositories/README.md

  * [CopilotForXcode](https://github.com/intitni/copilotforxcode) - The missing GitHub Copilot and ChatGPT Xcode Source Editor Extension
  * [gpt-terminal-plugin](https://github.com/etherlegend/gpt-terminal-plugin) - Universal command line plugin for ChatGPT
  * [smartgpt](https://github.com/cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
+ * [chatgpt-plugin](https://github.com/cloudflare/chatgpt-plugin) - Build ChatGPT plugins with Cloudflare's Developer Platform 🤖
+ * [QGPTAgent](https://github.com/momaabna/qgptagent) - The QGPT Agent is a powerful plugin for QGIS that utilizes the advanced natural language processing capabilities of the OpenAI GPT model to automate various processes in QGIS.
+With this plugin, users can interact with the QGIS software using natural language commands, significantly reducing the time and effort required to complete various tasks.

 |Name|GitHub Stars|Language|License|